An actor can be any person, role, organization, application, system, and so on, that interacts with the system being modeled.

 In User-System Process mode in the Process Editor, a. task is always tied to, and accompanied by, a responding system task.
 Whenever you add a task to a Process, an accompanying system task is also created.

-Version Restore is a feature in Storyteller that allows you to fully restore a previous version of an artifact or pick and choose individual properties or attributes to restore.
+Version Restore is a feature in Blueprint that allows you to fully restore a previous version of an artifact or pick and choose individual properties or attributes to restore.

-A project role in Storyteller where users can view artifacts.
+A project role in Blueprint where users can view artifacts.

 All your generated user stories are laid out consecutively, with UI mockups at the center of the view.
 This makes it easier to imagine how the Process will actually work, and pinpoint any issues a user might have with it.

 A Windows User is a user that is created using information from your Active Directory.
-You cannot change Windows User details in Storyteller, such as the name and password of the user.
+You cannot change Windows User details in Blueprint, such as the name and password of the user.
 These details must be changed in the Active Directory.
-Windows users must choose Windows Authentication to login to Storyteller.
+Windows users must choose Windows Authentication to login to Blueprint.

 A Workflow represents one of many different types of processes within your organization.